pcgeek86/pcgeek86/README.md

 I've worked at CBT Nuggets as a software trainer, starting in April 2020.
 During my time there, I've produced a significant amount of training content, north of 150+ hours.
 The topics I've built training on include: PowerShell, AWS, Azure, GitHub, MySQL, and Kubernetes.
+One of the great things about IT training with CBT Nuggets is that we offer a quizzing platform, to test your newfound technical knowledge.

-My [AWS Cloud Automation course](https://www.cbtnuggets.com/it-training/aws/cloud-automation) alone has 96 hours of PowerShell and Python content.
+- My [AWS Cloud Automation course](https://www.cbtnuggets.com/it-training/aws/cloud-automation) alone has 96 hours of PowerShell and Python content.
+- The [MySQL Essentials training course](https://www.cbtnuggets.com/it-training/programming-and-development/my-sql-essentials) has 25+ hours of video content.
+- My [GitHub training course](https://www.cbtnuggets.com/it-training/programming-and-development/github) offers 20+ hours of training, and covers many use cases for GitHub Actions automation.

+When I produce content for CBT Nuggets, or my YouTube channel, my primary objective is to promote knowledge that other people can use in their own environments.
+I genuinely hope that people who see my videos, read my articles, or use my open source tools, will experience less friction in their software journey.